gxelab/isolens/README.md

 Key capabilities:

+- Efficient HDF5 and Parquet outputs for large-scale studies
 - Isoform-aware RNA modification profiling at single-nucleotide resolution
-- Transcript-level poly(A) tail length estimation with uncertainty propagation
 - Modification site co-occurrence and correlation analysis
 - Differential modification testing between conditions, isoforms, and genes
+- Gene-level aggregation of modification sites across isoforms
+- Transcript-level poly(A) tail length estimation with uncertainty propagation
+- Differential poly(A) testing between conditions and isoforms
 - Gene-level aggregation of transcript-level modification and poly(A) data
-- Differential poly(A) testing between conditions
-- Efficient HDF5 and Parquet outputs for large-scale studies
-- Direct integration with Dorado BAM tags and Oarfish assignments
+- Detection of bimodal distribution of poly(A) tail lengths

 ---